Space telescope's 'golden eye' opens, last major hurdle

 The last portion of the 21-foot (6.5-meter) mirror swung into place at flight controllers’ command, completing the unfolding of the James Webb Space Telescope.

 “I’m emotional about it.
 What an amazing milestone.
-We see that beautiful pattern out there in the sky now,” said Thomas Zurbuchen, NASA’s science missions chief.
+We see that beautiful pattern out there in the sky now,” said Thomas Zurbuchen, chief of NASA’s science missions.

 Webb is so big that it had to be folded orgami-style to fit in the rocket that soared from South America two weeks ago.
 The riskiest operation occurred earlier in the week, when the tennis court-size sunshield unfurled, providing subzero shade for the mirror and infrared detectors.

+His counterpart at the European Space Agency, astronomer Antonella Nota, noted that after years of preparation, the team made everything look “so amazingly easy.”

+“This is the moment we have been waiting for, for so long,” she said.

-This mirror is made of beryllium, a lightweight yet sturdy and cold-resistant metal.
+Webb's main mirror is made of beryllium, a lightweight yet sturdy and cold-resistant metal.
 Each of its 18 segments is coated with an ultra thin layer of gold, highly reflective of infrared light.
-The hexagonal, coffee table-size segments must be adjusted in the days and weeks ahead so they can focus as one on stars, galaxies and alien worlds that might hold atmospheric signs of life.
+The hexagonal, coffee table-size segments must be adjusted in the weeks ahead so they can focus as one on stars, galaxies and alien worlds that might hold atmospheric signs of life.

+“It's like we have 18 mirrors that are right now little prima donnas all doing their own thing, singing their own tune in whatever key they're in, and we have to make them work like a chorus and that is a methodical, laborious process," operations project scientist Jane Rigby told reporters.

-Webb should reach its destination 1 million miles (1.6 million kilometers) away in another two weeks.
+Webb should reach its destination 1 million miles (1.6 million kilometers) away in another two weeks; it's already more than 667,000 miles (1 million kilometers) from Earth since its Christmas Day launch.
 If all continues to go well, science observations will begin this summer.
 Astronomers hope to peer back to within 100 million years of the universe-forming Big Bang, closer than Hubble has achieved.

+Project manager Bill Ochs stressed the team isn't letting its guard down, despite the unprecedented successes of the past two weeks.

+“It's not downhill from here.
+It's all kind of a level playing field," he said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.